-For planning purposes, the program cost-effectiveness calculations were based off of the structure of the proposed revisions to schedule 90 and 190.
+For planning purposes, the program cost-effectiveness calculations were based off of the structure of schedule 90 and 190.
 Estimated savings from Site Specific projects for 2018 are based off of the year to date 2017 savings and then annualized for a 12 month period.